This page is a labor of love, dedicated to Belka, Valeska

 puppies become larger.
 Dairy is a smaller proportion of the diet, about

-1 part in 5 (20%) or less; calcium is therefore now added to the GROUND
+1 part in 5 (20%) or less; calcium is added to the GROUND MEAT AND ORGANS

-MEAT AND ORGANS MIX.
-They get fresh gnawing bones 2 times per week..The
+MIX.
+They get fresh gnawing bones 2 times per week..The incisors are

-incisors are coming in, and puppies can take in a small amount of bone
+coming in, and puppies can take in a small amount of bone now when chewing

-now when chewing recreational bones.
-When the puppies have their second
+recreational bones.
+When the puppies have their second teeth at about 6

-teeth and can eat chicken quarters, whole quarters can be used for one
+months old and can eat chicken quarters, whole quarters can be used for

 These amounts are for one of our borzoi puppies.